List of features on X: URL shortener

 t.co is a URL shortening service created by Twitter.
 It is only available for links posted to Twitter and not available for general use.
 All links posted to Twitter use a t.co wrapper.
 Twitter created the service to try to protect users from malicious sites by warning users if a URL is potentially malicious before redirecting them, and uses the shortener to track clicks on links within tweets.

 Having used the services of third parties TinyURL and bit.ly, Twitter began experimenting with its own URL shortening service for private messages in March 2010 using the twt.tl domain, before it purchased the t.co domain.
 The service was tested on the main site using the accounts @TwitterAPI, @rsarver and @raffi.
 On September 2, 2010, an email from Twitter to users said they would be expanding the roll-out of the service to users.
 On June 7, 2011, Twitter announced that it was rolling out the feature.

-t.co faced controversy under the ownership of Musk, as Twitter began blocking new Tweets from containing links to other social networks, such as Facebook, Instagram, and Mastodon.
-Tweets containing the networks could not be shared, and existing Tweets with links to the restricted sites would give an error upon attempting to visit the page via Twitter.
+t.co faced controversy under the ownership of Elon Musk, as Twitter began blocking new tweets from containing links to other social networks, such as Facebook, Instagram, and Mastodon.
+Tweets containing the networks could not be shared, and existing tweets with links to the restricted sites would give an error upon attempting to visit the page via Twitter.
 The policy was soon reversed after extreme controversy.